 Faulkner University has established emergency procedures for all University facilities.
-Apartment and hall residents are to familiarize themselves with these procedures and be prepared in the event an emergency occurs.
+Apartment and hall residents are to familiarize themselves with these procedures, which are posted inside each residence hall room and apartment, and be prepared in the event an emergency occurs.
 Apartment and hall residents will be notified via the Eagle Alert notification system when an emergency event is occurring or is expected to occur.
 The Eagle Alert will provide a description of the nature of the emergency and the action to be taken.